 Contained in each of these list items will be another list of tests and ideas that you and your team can categorize based on the level of importance and impact, and work your way down.
 It’s important to know what tests and ideas will bring the most value, and for your team to be on the same page and in agreeance when it comes to what tests are a priority.
 Failure to do so can lead to miscommunication, stretching of resources, and worse, a lowered conversion rate and a lack of faith in CRO as a service.

 “Must have” tests are the highest priority test opportunities for your website.
 These tests and ideas will be based on their ability to directly affect the conversion rate of your website and are backed by data and user feedback.

 These will generally have the highest impact on your website due to the nature of the test.

 What Are The “Up At Bats”?

-These tests are great to have waiting in the wings for the moment you have completed your “must have” tests.
+These tests are great to have to wait in the wings for the moment you have completed your “must-have” tests.